Let’s start by listing SCRUM’s key features and aspects for those unfamiliar with it:

 You’ve crossed the finish line!
 While these methods can’t guarantee the successful completion of a project, they might at least help you implement SCRUM in your work practice.
 We hope you find our experience insightful.

-The central character of our third article is well known among travelers.
-Airbnb is an online renting marketplace, but, as we will see, it’s more than just a way for landlords and tenants to find...
+The central character of our third article is Airbnb, and It`s more than just a way for landlords and tenants to find each other